jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

 If you are working on a team, the chance of collision on a single CSS file is inevitable.
 Why deal with it?
 Separate into smaller, meaningful files and the chance of collision drops to almost zero.

 Mental overhead.
 Have you ever tried sifting through a CSS document that is hundreds, if not thousands, of lines long?
 It's a nightmare.
 Grouping things together keeps the file sizes smaller and easier to reason about.

+Developer experience gains a little boost with map files.
+When in browser dev tools, knowing where a style came from, file and line, improves the process and helps make developers more productive.

+We know sending the smallest size through the wire is best for user experience, load times, and bandwidth consumptions.
+By utilizing a PreProcessor we get these options out of the box.

 ### Folder Structure Examples